xd2287/transformers/docs/source/en/model_doc/rag.md

 Tips:
 - Retrieval-augmented generation (“RAG”) models combine the powers of pretrained dense retrieval (DPR) and Seq2Seq models.
 RAG models retrieve docs, pass them to a seq2seq model, then marginalize to generate outputs.
 The retriever and seq2seq modules are initialized from pretrained models, and fine-tuned jointly, allowing both retrieval and generation to adapt to downstream tasks.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [rag](https://huggingface.co/models?other=rag)

 ## RagConfig

 [[autodoc]] RagConfig